oracle/docker-images/OracleDataIntegrator/README.md

         ORACLE_PWD=Welcome1

 The Database 12.2.0.1 container can be started from the [GitHub Location](https://github.com/oracle/docker-images/tree/master/OracleDatabase/dockerfiles/12.2.0.1).
-Follow the instructions to create a 12.2.0.1 based enterprise edition database.
+Follow the instructions to create a 12.2.0.1 based enterprise edition database or image can be pulled from OCR or DockerStore

 Sample Command to Start the Database is as follows